Compliance in the Cloud: Consequences and Benefits

 The bad news is that ignoring compliance requirements comes at a high price – not just in financial costs and other direct consequences, but in lost opportunities, too.
 The good news is that putting measures in place to enable compliance reduces the risk that you’ll ever be in a position to face those costs – and at the same time puts your business in a better position to enjoy greater efficiency, productivity, and revenue opportunities.

 Get a quick lesson in the importance of data backup in your compliance efforts in our previous post “Compliance in the Cloud: Why Backup Is Critical.”
 Then learn more about the frameworks that are available to help guide compliance efforts in “Compliance in the Cloud: How Frameworks Work.”
-Finally, put your focus on protecting data in cloud-based applications like Google Apps and Salesforce.com by checking out the Spanning webinar, “How to Prevent Data Loss and Ensure Compliance for your SaaS Applications.”
+Finally, put your focus on protecting data in cloud-based applications like Google Workspace and Salesforce.com by checking out the Spanning webinar, “How to Prevent Data Loss and Ensure Compliance for your SaaS Applications.”